chesrowe/GMDiscord/README.md

 # GMDiscord
  Discord API bindings for GameMaker LTS+.
 Write Discord applications in pure GML and handle interactions via the Discord gateway.
-This library is still in it's very early days, but I am trying to get most of the major functionality from the API complete.
+This library is still incomplete, but has most of the major functionality from the API.
  The library follows the [Discord API documentation](https://discord.com/developers/docs/intro) pretty strictly, although not every optional parameter may have been implemented yet for a particular function.
  - Read the docs [here](https://github.com/chesrowe/GMDiscord/wiki)